 Grab a teammate and let’s get started warming up.
 In pairs, challenge your partner to improve their touch and skills on the soccer ball.
-Vary the pace of the ball and try to make the passes game like.
+Vary the pace of the soccer ball and try to make the passes game like.
+In a pairs soccer warm up drill the idea is to both get warmed up and ready for the game’s intensity level.

 Field size: 40 yards by 30 yards